mattpap/masters-thesis/sphinx/src/groebner.rst

 to find out if a graph $\mathcal{G}$ is $3$--colorable, or not.
 After this theoretical introduction lets consider a graph $\mathcal{G}(V, E)$ of figure :ref:`fig-graph-nocolor` with 12 vertices and 23 edges, to see that the described scheme works in practice.
 We ask if the graph is $3$--colorable.
-In this example we will first show how to answer this question SymPy and then we will compare this with three other symbolic manipulation systems on the market: Maxima, Axiom and Mathematica.
+In this example we will first show how to answer this question |sympy| and then we will compare this with three other symbolic manipulation systems on the market: Maxima, Axiom and Mathematica.

 .. tikz:: img/tikz/graph-nocolor.tex